razzat008/nvchad/README.md

 ### What plugins does it provide out of the box?

-- harpoon
+- harpoon : easliy navigate between files
-- undotree
+- undotree : git timeline
-- vimwiki
+- vimwiki : for notes
-- lightspeed
+- lightspeed : move anywhere with few keystrokes
-- markdownviewer
+- peek : a markdown viewer

 ### Prerequisites:
 - lua
-- nvchad
+- nvchad's base config (**v2.0**)
 - an internet connection

 ### How to install?